Transport and travel

 - buy travel insurance – the Australian Government doesn’t pay for medical treatment overseas or transport anyone back to Australia for treatment, so insurance is important in case you or the person you care for need health care while you are overseas

-- tell the Department of Human Services (if you get a Carer Payment and if you will be away for more than 6 weeks)
+- tell the Services Australia (if you get a Carer Payment and if you will be away for more than 6 weeks)

 - tell the Department of Veterans’ Affairs (if the person you care for gets a payment from the department and if you will be away for more than 6 weeks)